 The prioritization phase aims to eliminate the wasteful practices and those features that don’t add any value to the product.
 One of the many challenges technical product managers experience is that customer’s priorities often shift, funding is scarce, and sources need to be distributed differently.
 Because of this, they need to adapt and prioritize the features that define the product before running out of resources.

 For some, this phase isn’t as important as other phases.
 A Mind the Product survey indicated that 64% of product managers spend at least a few hours prioritizing each week.
 7% said that they don’t prioritize at all.

 A different survey conducted by the same organization showed that for most product managers, the biggest challenge was prioritizing the roadmap without market research.
 Shockingly 49% of respondents indicated that they weren’t sure if they were working on the right thing.
-And due to the lack of customer research and proper prioritization, many product managers based their decisions on popularity, support requests, gut reaction, or imitate what their competitors are doing.
+Due to the lack of customer research and proper prioritization, many product managers base their decisions on popularity, support requests, gut reactions, or imitating what their competitors are doing.

-All of what you have been working on from the vision to the prioritzation of features will be represented in the roadmap.
-Usually the content of a roadmap depends on its audience (If its for the software dev team, executives, etc.) But the key is to create one that your audience easily understands.
+All of what you have been working on from the vision to the prioritization of features will be represented in the roadmap.
+Usually, the content of a roadmap depends on its audience (If it’s for the software dev team, executives, etc.) But the key is to create one that your audience easily understands.

 4. Production and Process Development

 Once you have created your roadmap, prioritized your product’s features, and all your team understands the short- and long-term goals, it’s time to start with the process development.

 Usually, traditional PMs are not as involved as engineers and the teams in charge of building the product during this stage.
 But technical PMs also oversee the product’s development and guide the software team.